Skip to main content

 \(\newcommand{\avec}{\mathbf a}\) \(\newcommand{\bvec}{\mathbf b}\) \(\newcommand{\cvec}{\mathbf c}\) \(\newcommand{\dvec}{\mathbf d}\) \(\newcommand{\dtil}{\widetilde{\mathbf d}}\) \(\newcommand{\evec}{\mathbf e}\) \(\newcommand{\fvec}{\mathbf f}\) \(\newcommand{\nvec}{\mathbf n}\) \(\newcommand{\pvec}{\mathbf p}\) \(\newcommand{\qvec}{\mathbf q}\) \(\newcommand{\svec}{\mathbf s}\) \(\newcommand{\tvec}{\mathbf t}\) \(\newcommand{\uvec}{\mathbf u}\) \(\newcommand{\vvec}{\mathbf v}\) \(\newcommand{\wvec}{\mathbf w}\) \(\newcommand{\xvec}{\mathbf x}\) \(\newcommand{\yvec}{\mathbf y}\) \(\newcommand{\zvec}{\mathbf z}\) \(\newcommand{\rvec}{\mathbf r}\) \(\newcommand{\mvec}{\mathbf m}\) \(\newcommand{\zerovec}{\mathbf 0}\) \(\newcommand{\onevec}{\mathbf 1}\) \(\newcommand{\real}{\mathbb R}\) \(\newcommand{\twovec}[2]{\left[\begin{array}{r}#1 \\ #2 \end{array}\right]}\) \(\newcommand{\ctwovec}[2]{\left[\begin{array}{c}#1 \\ #2 \end{array}\right]}\) \(\newcommand{\threevec}[3]{\left[\begin{array}{r}#1 \\ #2 \\ #3 \end{array}\right]}\) \(\newcommand{\cthreevec}[3]{\left[\begin{array}{c}#1 \\ #2 \\ #3 \end{array}\right]}\) \(\newcommand{\fourvec}[4]{\left[\begin{array}{r}#1 \\ #2 \\ #3 \\ #4 \end{array}\right]}\) \(\newcommand{\cfourvec}[4]{\left[\begin{array}{c}#1 \\ #2 \\ #3 \\ #4 \end{array}\right]}\) \(\newcommand{\fivevec}[5]{\left[\begin{array}{r}#1 \\ #2 \\ #3 \\ #4 \\ #5 \\ \end{array}\right]}\) \(\newcommand{\cfivevec}[5]{\left[\begin{array}{c}#1 \\ #2 \\ #3 \\ #4 \\ #5 \\ \end{array}\right]}\) \(\newcommand{\mattwo}[4]{\left[\begin{array}{rr}#1 \amp #2 \\ #3 \amp #4 \\ \end{array}\right]}\) \(\newcommand{\laspan}[1]{\text{Span}\{#1\}}\) \(\newcommand{\bcal}{\cal B}\) \(\newcommand{\ccal}{\cal C}\) \(\newcommand{\scal}{\cal S}\) \(\newcommand{\wcal}{\cal W}\) \(\newcommand{\ecal}{\cal E}\) \(\newcommand{\coords}[2]{\left\{#1\right\}_{#2}}\) \(\newcommand{\gray}[1]{\color{gray}{#1}}\) \(\newcommand{\lgray}[1]{\color{lightgray}{#1}}\) \(\newcommand{\rank}{\operatorname{rank}}\) \(\newcommand{\row}{\text{Row}}\) \(\newcommand{\col}{\text{Col}}\) \(\renewcommand{\row}{\text{Row}}\) \(\newcommand{\nul}{\text{Nul}}\) \(\newcommand{\var}{\text{Var}}\) \(\newcommand{\corr}{\text{corr}}\) \(\newcommand{\len}[1]{\left|#1\right|}\) \(\newcommand{\bbar}{\overline{\bvec}}\) \(\newcommand{\bhat}{\widehat{\bvec}}\) \(\newcommand{\bperp}{\bvec^\perp}\) \(\newcommand{\xhat}{\widehat{\xvec}}\) \(\newcommand{\vhat}{\widehat{\vvec}}\) \(\newcommand{\uhat}{\widehat{\uvec}}\) \(\newcommand{\what}{\widehat{\wvec}}\) \(\newcommand{\Sighat}{\widehat{\Sigma}}\) \(\newcommand{\lt}{<}\) \(\newcommand{\gt}{>}\) \(\newcommand{\amp}{&}\) \(\definecolor{fillinmathshade}{gray}{0.9}\)

-Oftentimes, when people think of “cyclones,” Tornadoes, Hurricanes, and Typhoons come to mind.
+Often, when people think of “cyclones,” Tornadoes, Hurricanes, and Typhoons come to mind.
 However, cyclones are common almost anywhere on Earth and impact large swaths of land on a near-daily basis.
-The rainfall that occurs across California in wintertime is caused by a type of cyclone called a “Mid-Latitude” cyclone (also known as an "Extratropical cyclone") because it lies beyond the tropics.
+The rainfall that occurs across California in wintertime is caused by a type of cyclone called a “Mid-Latitude” cyclone (also known as an "Extratropical cyclone"), which lies beyond the tropics.
 These cyclones then travel across the United States and Canada, giving rain, snow, ice, and even thunderstorms to most of the region.

 What are the Mid-Latitudes?

-When we discussed El Niño in Investigation 9, we were focused on the Equatorial region of the planet, often also referred to as the Tropics.
+When we discussed El Niño in Investigation 9, we focused on the planet's Equatorial region, often referred to as the Tropics.
 The mid-latitudes, on the other hand, are further North (or South in the southern hemisphere) of the tropics.
 There are various definitions of the Mid-Latitude, but for this class, we’ll describe them as the region of the world between latitudes 30° North/South and 60° North/South.
 The mid-latitude region is prone to severe storms because it serves as a battleground for warm tropical air from the equator and cold polar air from the poles.
 These regions are highlighted in Figure 10.3.1.

-A map of the world with the locations of the mid-latitudes shaded.
+A map of the world with the locations of the mid-latitudes shaded approximately halfway between the equator and the poles.
+Details in caption.

 Figure \(\PageIndex{1}\): General location of the mid-latitudes on Earth.
-(Public Domain; Wikimedia Commons)
+(Public Domain; Titoxd via Wikimedia Commons).
+Alternative description of the image.

 What is a Mid-Latitude Cyclone?

-The definition of a Mid-Latitude Cyclone sounds just like the name… a cyclone (low pressure), in the Mid-Latitudes.
-The big deal with them, however, is that cyclonic motion (remember the hand-twist model) pulls up warm air from the tropics and pushes down cold air from the polar regions.
-These movements of air create fronts, and a set-up similar to what you see in Figure 10.3.2
+The definition of a Mid-Latitude Cyclone sounds just like the name, a cyclone (low pressure), in the mid-latitudes.
+The big deal with them, however, is that cyclonic motion pulls warm air up from the tropics and pushes cold air down from the polar regions.
+These movements of air create fronts, and a set-up similar to that shown in Figure 10.3.2

 1. From the hand-twist model for cyclonic flow, we know that winds will travel _____________ around the low pressure system over Iowa.

-Print out (or download and open in a paint program) Figure 10.3.2, and draw arrows on the map indicating how air is flowing around the low-pressure system.
+You can print out or download and open Figure 10.3.2.
+Draw arrows on the map indicating how air is flowing around the low-pressure system.
+This will help you answer the following questions.

 The region from question 16 is called the “Warm Sector” of the mid-latitude cyclone, and is responsible for bringing warm, moist air into the storm.
 This acts as the storm’s fuel.

-1. Because much of the warm air is coming from the Humid Gulf of Mexico (this was edited in 2025 with “Mexico” highlighted… you can guess why), dewpoints in the warm sector should be relatively _______-.
+1. Because much of the warm air is coming from the humid Gulf of Mexico, dew point temperatures in the warm sector should be relatively _______.

-1. While both the cold front and the warm front spin around the low-pressure system, the cold front actually moves faster than the warm front.
-As a result, the warm sector of the storm _______________________ overtime.
+1. While both the cold and warm fronts spin around the low-pressure system, the cold front actually moves faster than the warm front.
+As a result, the warm sector of the storm will _______ overtime.

 2. Eventually, the cold front catches up to the warm front, a process known as occlusion.
 This cuts the storm off from warm, moist air, causing the storm to: